skyleccc/rale-project/server/README.md

 |                     | `/productReview/delete/{id}`   | **Deletes** a product review by ID                     | `DELETE`                | None                                                      | Yes + Admin Role |

 ---

-## Possible Concerns

-- No handling for email, password, and any other attributes in the database (e.g. password length, email validation, phone number).
-- No data for account creation date

----